Best Day Trips from Karakol

 If you are tired of the city bustle and just want to spend a day surrounded by beautiful mountain scenery not far from Karakol, we have a solution for you: Jyrgalan Valley.
 Located just 1.5 - 2 hours driving from Karakol, Jyrgalan Valley has become one of the great places to become one with nature thanks to its stunning and spectacular mountain views.
-In the course of a day trip from Karakol you can enjoy plenty of outdoor activities such as horseback riding, bike tours,
+In the course of a day trip from Karakol you can enjoy plenty of outdoor activities such as horseback riding and bike tours.

 How to visit Jyrgalan Valley: Take marshurtka #331 from the Big Bazaar bus station at 8:30, 13:30 or 17:30.
 The journey takes about 1.5 - 2 hours and the price is 80 som/per person.
 If you want a direct transfer from your hotel to Jyrgalan in a private taxi it will cost about 2000 som/per car.
 Get in touch with us to help arrange a trusted driver for you.

 During one day trip you can do some short hikes to waterfalls and some natural attractions.
 However, if you have time in your schedule we recommend two full days to truly enjoy the place.
 There are several guesthouses in the village where you can stay the night and eat a home-cooked meal.
 For more information on available activities and accommodation in the area please go to Jyrgalan.com or we can help make arrangements for your visit at the Karakol Visitor Center.